raj-anadkat/F1-Tenth-Automatic-Lane-Assist/README.md

-# F1_tenth_Lane_Detection
+# F1_Tenth_Lane_Detection

 ## I. Goals
-- Driving the car autonomously via Lane Detection
+- Driving the car autonomously via Lane Detection and Following

 ## II.
 Detecting the Lanes
 The objective is to accurately identify the left and right lanes through classical computer vision techniques.
 While methods like Hough Transforms are effective in detecting straight lanes, they may not suffice for the F1 tenth scenario that involves wider lanes with sharp curves and mounting height limitations.
 Hence, exploring alternative techniques such as Bird's Eye View (BEV) becomes imperative.
-BEV involves transforming the input image into a top-down view, offering a better perspective of the lane markings and road curvature, and can be used for lane detection and centreline estimation
+BEV involves transforming the input image into a top-down view, offering a better perspective of the lane markings, road curvature and lookahead distance, and can be used for lane detection and centreline estimation

 ## Step 1 : Birds Eye View
 The captured image has a resolution of (480,270).
 To identify the region of interest (ROI) in the image, we mark a trapezoidal shape.
 Using perspective transformation, we can obtain a bird's-eye view of the frame.
 The figure below illustrates the ROI and the bird's-eye view.
 The code for adjusting the ROI points can be found in a function named "find_ROI".